Buy your Hunting and Fishing license online today! We offer multi-year packages and combos for whatever you need to stay licensed.

 The facilities covered by General Permit #5 may be primarily engaged in mining or quarrying the following:

-DNR hosted a public stakeholder meeting on August 25, 2015 to seek input on the draft of GP #5.
-Comments or questions on the proposed general permit will continue to be accepted until Tuesday, September 1, 2015.
-Written comments or questions should be directed to Julie Faas, Iowa Department of Natural Resources, NPDES Section, 502 E. Ninth St., Des Moines, Iowa 50309-0034; via fax at 515-725-8202; or via email at firstname.lastname@example.org.
+DNR will host a public hearing on the GP 5 NOIA on Thursday, April 7, 2016 at 11:00 am in the 4th floor conference rooms of the Wallace State Office Building at 502 East 9th Street in Des Moines.
+Written comments or questions about the proposed General permit and the NOIA should be directed to Julie Faas, Iowa Department of Natural Resources, NPDES Section, 502 E. 9th St., Des Moines, Iowa 50309-0034; via fax at 515-725-8202; or via email at

 A permitted facility has the option of submitting an annual fee, or a three, four, or five-year fee as follows: